verena-mayer-97/gd_final_proj/README.md

 * _+drop_

-TODO (challenge or OT mark): I implemented an OT-marker _+cat_ that is supposed to choose the postverbal over the prenominal position for adjectives.
+I implemented an OT-marker _+cat_ that is supposed to choose the postverbal over the prenominal position for adjectives.
 It would prefer the construction "comida rica" over "rica comida".
 The first option is more common in the Spanish language, since prenominal adjectives either tend to be associated with a more subjective reading or carry a distinct meaning than the same phrase with a postverbal adjective.
 In the latter case, both sentences are correct, as shown in the famous example of the two readings of "An old friend" in 5a and 5b:

 5a.
 Una amiga vieja.
 (Meaning: A friend of old age.)

 5b.
 Una vieja amiga.
 (Meaning: An friend known for a long time.)

+However, the OT-marker did not accomplish the desired effect, and thus remains a challenge.

-TODO: Furthermore, I implemented an OT-marker _+drop_.
+Furthermore, I implemented an OT-marker _+drop_.
 It chooses a sentence without a personal pronoun over a sentence with an overt personal pronoun, because the encoding of Number and Person on the verb make the personal pronoun mostly redundant.
-The parse in example 6. would be preferred over example 7., only if the referent of the pronoun "ella" has been previously introduced:
+The parse in example 6. would be preferred over example 7., but only if the referent of the pronoun "ella" has been previously introduced:

 6. Come (eat, V:3PSg) el churro.
 7. Ella (Pron:3PSgFem) come (eat, V:3PSg) el churro.